 Prepare the Mixer

 Before you start using the mixer, make sure it is set up on a level surface and near a water supply.
-Then, read the instructions that came with your concrete mix and add the right quantities of the mix and water as the mixer is running.
+Then, read the instructions that came with your cement mix and add the right quantities of the cement and water as the mixer is running.
 It is dangerous to overload a concrete mixer, and could ruin the concrete, so be sure to mix it in batches that fit the mixer’s capacity.

 Mix Concrete Correctly

 As you mix the concrete, it is very important that it isn’t too wet or too dry, it won’t be easy to work with and could actually ruin your project, as it won’t dry correctly.

 Perfectly mixed concrete will move easily around the mixer’s drum, but won’t slosh around or crumble as it moves.
 You may need to add more water or concrete mix to achieve this.

 One good tip is to pay attention to how the concrete moves as the drum turns.
 If it reaches the top of the mixer before it falls, the mix is too dry.
 On the other hand, if it doesn’t reach the side, it is too wet.